Project list

 The soaring temperatures and harsh UV rays of high summer can cause plants to wilt and burn.
-Fortunately, there is plenty you can do to protect them and help them survive the heat.
+Fortunately, there are things you can do to protect them and help them survive the heat.

 Improving the soil with organic matter can also help increase its water uptake.
 “Organic matter like compost and composted animal manures act like a moisture sponge in the soil,” says Angie.
 “Mix them into the soil at planting time and reapply regularly through the year.”